 - No, pool balances consist of individual employee donations of accrued leave; the university does not contribute leave to the FLP.
 Since the program is new, there are currently no hours in the pool.

 Is FLP leave taxable to employees?

 - Yes.
-Sick or vacation leave that is donated to the FLP is taxable to the donor pursuant to IRS regulations that require the university to withhold taxes on the donated leave from the donor.
-The tax rate is approximately 25% and is based on the donor’s salary.
+Sick or vacation leave that is donated to the FLP is taxable to the donor pursuant to IRS regulations that require the university to withhold taxes on the donated leave from the donor, based on the donor's tax bracket.
 Recipients of FLP leave will be subject to normal payroll withholding taxes in the same manner as using any type of paid leave.

 Is there a maximum number of hours that an employee can donate to the FLP?

 - No. An employee may donate any amount of leave.